History of the enormous jewel collection of Queen Mary

 Women of Hampshire Brooch Brooch/pendant of diamonds and pearls valued at £775 from the women of Hampshire

 Diamond set bow brooch with large pendant pearls – Inhabitants of Kensington „Kensington Bow Brooch“

-Pearl and diamond brooch from the Duke and Duchess of Portland two entwined snakes with wings a brooch diamonds and rubies from Mr. Henry Chaplin
+Pearl and diamond brooch from the Duke and Duchess of Portland Two entwined snakes with wings a brooch diamonds and rubies from Mr. Henry Chaplin

 Pearl and diamond bow brooch from her husband